THIS PAGE IN PROGRESS * please check back

 Professor Shani restricts and orders.

 As a novice student of Jyotisha I am struggling to make sense of your comments about my "gochara" planets (transits) and their effects.
-I thought the main influence in my life was the bhukti lord.
+I thought the main influence in my life was the bhukti-pati.

 Gochara effects confuse me!
-Do gochara planets overpower the bhukti lord?
+Do gochara planets overpower the bhukti-pati?

 Also, planets are transiting constantly.